• Skip to primary navigation

 How Long Should You Cook Chocolate Chili with Bison?

 That depends on how you like your chili.
 We cooked ours for an hour total until it reached the desired consistency.
-However, you may find you need more or less depending on how thick you like it.
+However, you may find that you need more or less depending on how thick you like it.

 Chocolate Chili with Bison: An Indigenous Food Experience

-labeled ingredients for chocolate chili with bison
+ingredients and labels for making chocolate chili with bison

 Ingredients